Month 3, Day 1, Monday 7:25 a.m.

 Damien let out a scoffing laugh.
 “Understatement of the century.”

 “That’s hyperbole.
 You’ve just been too gullible all your life,” Sebastien retorted without any of the usual humor that would have accompanied their bickering.
-“I should have actually guessed something like this would happen.”
+“I actually should have guessed something like this would happen.”

 Damien looked around to see if anyone was watching, glared harshly at those he caught looking, and then whispered, “Is there anything they can do?
 Our people?
 Newton was working for them, by proxy, I mean.”